HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 The more I thought about it though, I realized that there was only a small handful of trout lures I ever used.
-So here they are, my 5 best trout catching lures.
+So here they are, my five best trout-catching lures.
 Also be sure to check out my Top 5 Best Trout Baits.

 5. Worden's Flatfish

 This is one of the first lures I ever fished with.
 It was always a favorite of my dad and way back when, when he was rigging the line, this was what he usually chose.
 They have caught me numerous trout as well as bass, crappie, walleye and other game fish.
 The reason I have this listed in fifth place is that they can be tricky to use.
 They are typically too lightweight to cast without adding weight to your presentation, and have a tendency to "roll" rather than wobble when weighted.

 I've had the best luck using a series of snapshot strung at least 18" above the lure.
 When these lures really excel is when trolling.
 They can be rigged deep with weights or by using lead core line, but often my best luck has been slow trolling them along the surface, just fast enough to get them "kicking" on the surface.
 You can't beat top-water strikes.

 As for my favorite colors and sizes, I'd have to go with Frog pattern in the 1 1/2 inch size.
 Option two would be the same size in solid Gold.

 Mepp's Aglia lures may be the top-producing trout spinners in the world.
 The blades rotate even at very slow retrieval rates, and their compact design allows for far-reaching casts for the shore-bound angler.
 When trolling, I find that they tend to ride up in the water column and need to be weighted to be fished effectively.
 (Contrary to the flatfish, spinners are very ineffective surface lures—the blade just won't spin.)